This post may contain affiliate links. Please read our disclosure policy for more information.

 Studies also show that people tend to waste money at the grocery store when they shop on an empty stomach with no plan.
 With that said, I made this free downloadable printable for you to write down your shopping list so that you can save money each time you go grocery shopping.

-6. Here are other quick ways to cut costs and save money on a low income.
+7. Other quick ways to cut costs and save money on a low income.

 – Reduce your ATM and overdraft fees.
 You need to take care of the low-hanging fruit first!